2015 - 2016 Verification

 - How do I submit federal income tax information?

-- There are two options for submitting federal income tax information for Verification Group 1 or Group 5:
+There are two options for submitting federal income tax information for Verification Group 1, Group 5, or Group 6:

 Option 1: Use the online FAFSA tool called “IRS Data Retrieval.”
 For assistance, call 800-433-3243.